-The table below presents the fees paid to WTW for the years ended December 31, 2021 and 2020:
+The table below presents the fees paid to WTW for the years ended December 31, 2022 and 2021:

-Year 2021 2020
+Year 2022 2021

-Executive compensation consulting fees \$52,547 \$71,385
+Executive compensation consulting fees \$162,385 \$52,547

-All other fees \$37,065 \$12,307
+All other fees \$ 6,784 \$37,065

-The information and advice provided by WTW were factors considered when making decisions regarding executive and director compensation.
-However, the Remuneration Committee and the Board do not rely exclusively on this information and their decisions reflect a number of factors and considerations.
+The information and advice provided by WTW were factors considered when making decisions regarding executive compensation.
+However, the Human Resources and Compensation Committee and the Board do not rely exclusively on this information and their decisions reflect a number of factors and considerations.
 Additionally, WTW has protocols in place to ensure that independent and objective advice is provided and WTW does not currently provide any separate consulting services to the Corporation other than those listed above.